 Usually, only one side of the face is affected.
 The pain usually lasts seconds but may last up to 2 minutes.
 Recurring as often as 100 times a day, the pain can be incapacitating.
 Because the pain is intense, people tend to wince, and thus the disorder is sometimes called a tic.
 The disorder commonly resolves on its own, but bouts of the disorder often recur after a long pain-free interval.

 Although no specific test exists for identifying trigeminal neuralgia, its characteristic pain usually makes it easy for doctors to diagnose.
-However, doctors must distinguish trigeminal neuralgia from other possible causes of facial pain, such as disorders of the jaw, teeth, or sinuses and trigeminal neuropathy (which can cause pain or tingling in the face and impair taste).
+MRI of the brain is done to determine whether an artery is crossing the nerve.
+This information may guide future therapy.
+Brain MRI can also determine whether a tumor is compressing the nerve.
+However, doctors must distinguish trigeminal neuralgia from other possible causes of facial pain, such as disorders of the jaw, teeth, or sinuses.

-Because the bouts of pain are brief and recurrent, typical analgesics are not usually helpful, but other drugs, especially certain antiseizure drugs (which stabilize nerve membranes), may help.
-The antiseizure drug carbamazepine is usually tried first.
-Oxcarbazepine, gabapentin, or phenytoin, which are also antiseizure drugs, may be prescribed if carbamazepine is ineffective or has intolerable side effects.
+Because the bouts of pain are brief and recurrent, typical analgesics are not usually helpful, but other medications, especially certain antiseizure medications Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Many people have unusual sensations just before a seizure... read more , taken by mouth, may help.
+(Antiseizure medications stabilize nerve cell membranes.)
+The antiseizure medication carbamazepine is usually tried first.
+Oxcarbazepine, lamotrigine, gabapentin, or phenytoin, which are also antiseizure medications, may be prescribed if carbamazepine is ineffective or has intolerable side effects.

-Baclofen (a drug used to reduce muscle spasms) or amitriptyline (an tricyclic antidepressant) may be used instead.
+Baclofen (a medication used to reduce muscle spasms) or amitriptyline (a tricyclic antidepressant Heterocyclic (including tricyclic) antidepressants Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more ) may be used instead.
 If amitriptyline has intolerable side effects, another tricyclic antidepressant may be tried.

-If the pain continues to be severe, surgery may be done.
+If the pain continues to be severe despite medication, surgery may be done.
 If the cause is an abnormally positioned artery, a surgeon separates the artery from the nerve and places a small sponge between them.
 This procedure (called vascular decompression) usually relieves the pain for many years.
 If the cause is a tumor, the tumor can be surgically removed.

 However, surgery that relieves pain often results in facial numbness.
 Also, pain often recurs.
 As a result, people may require many procedures.
 Having many procedures may increase the risk of developing severe pain that is difficult to treat.